kshannn/react_art_gallery/README.md

 **Testing for Mobile Responsiveness**

- * Testing was done using chrome developer tool across iPhone X, iPad Pro, 13-inch MacBook Air
+ * Testing was done using chrome developer tool across iPhone X, iPad Pro, and 13-inch MacBook Air

 ## Technologies Used
 * HTML5